 “The place we intersected was this need to pull people in,” Cruise said.
 “They have this more interactive intuition lesson,” Cruise said.

 _EDU-WKP(2013)_ Sparking Innovation in STEM education.
 OECD_EDU-WKP(2013)_ Sparking Innovation in STEM education.
 Educationtoday: Are schools ready to join the technological revolution?
 By Andreas SchleicherDirector, Directorate for Education and Skills When it comes to technology, education seems stuck in the age of chalkboards.

 Here are my picks for The Best Sources For Ideas On How To Use Technology With English Language Learners (not in order of preference): A video from Nik Peachey called Web 2.0 For EFL/ESL Teachers.
 In addition, Nik has three excellent blogs focusing on using technology with ELL’s.
 He’s just put together a second video and e-book with a similar name — Web 2.0 Tools For EFL ESL Teachers.
 A good slideshow presentation titled Using Web Logs In The EFL Class.
 Language Learning And Web 2.0, a video by Graham Stanley.
 The “The Best…” lists I’ve compiled and some articles that I’ve written.
-Samuel L. Pointing And Clicking For ESL: Using Video Games To Promote English Language Development Computers And Community Organizing In The ESL Classroom.
 The Best Sources For Ideas On How To Use Technology With English Language Learners.